Best Stand Mixer Review – Top 5 Smoothest List for Dec. 2017

 We now return you to the present, where time is at a premium and hand mixers are a royal pain.
 It would be hard to find many 21st century home bakers or cooks who don’t rely on a stand mixer, and the attachments which come standard with the best models let the household Chef do a whole lot more with a mixer than just make a cake.

-Shopping for a modern mixer can be confusing, so the Groom+Style review team are here to “sift” through the possibilities and “whip” up a list of the top 5 best standard mixers on the market.
+Shopping for a modern mixer can be confusing, so the Groom+Style review team is here to “sift” through the possibilities and “whip” up a list of the top 5 best standard mixers on the market.

 1. KitchenAid KSM150PSER Artisan Stand Mixer

 It’s been the same for decades: most serious cooks want a KitchenAid.
 And there are very good reasons to want the company’s Artisan stand mixer.
-It features the same impeccable design and construction as earlier Classic models, but has a larger five-quart bowl and a more powerful 325-watt motor.
+It features the same impeccable design and construction as earlier Classic models but has a larger five-quart bowl and a more powerful 325-watt motor.

 Those specifications aren’t quite as robust as some of the other stand mixers on our list.
-But to our mind, five quarts is plenty and more power is overkill, since this machine can power through the toughest dough without breaking a sweat.
+But to our mind, five quarts is plenty and more power is overkill since this machine can power through the toughest dough without breaking a sweat.
 What puts the Artisan head-and-shoulders above the others, though, is the KitchenAid power hub.
 You can use more than a dozen optional attachments to turn your stand mixer into a pasta maker, a cheese shredder, a juicer – in fact, it can replace most of the other appliances in your kitchen including the food processor.

 There’s a lot more to like about the KitchenAid KSM150PSER including more complete mixing action inside the bowl than seen with competitive machines; the company’s description is “59-point planetary mixing action” which sounds impressive, but we’re much more impressed by seeing what the mixer actually does – and it does a fantastic job.
 The twenty available colors to match every possible décor are impressive, too.
 Oh – and we should mention that we love KitchenAid’s pouring shield.